 Plan Coaching Sessions

 If your program is ready and you have found people to take the lead in the coaching meetings, you can begin scheduling.
-The coaching program is in addition to the regular coaching calendar.
+The coaching program is an addition to the regular coaching calendar.
 This kind of coaching takes the form of one-on-one sessions.

-Schedule in White Space
+Schedule in white space

 The ability to keep a balance between reactive tasks and interacting with clients makes someone a successful coach.
 It will put people in a position to contribute to a business’ growth.
 One way to achieve this balance is the whitespace approach.

-Evaluate Results and Adjust
+Evaluate results and adjust

 You ask your employees to improve and you should do the same.
 Keep measuring your performance and adjust wherever necessary.

 You evaluate your employees and you will see a difference between the ones who received training and the ones who did not.
-Likewise, ask for subjective feedback from those that were part of the training program and ask for suggestions.
+Likewise, ask for subjective feedback from those who were part of the training program and ask for suggestions.
 This will help you to refine your approach and skills.

 1. What is the typical length of a coaching session?